johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

    }
    ```

-So we can see that `getPayload()` is a helper that wraps payloads in this standard Nest message structure.
+So `getPayload()` is a helper that wraps payloads in this standard Nest message structure.
 If you're paying close attention, you'll notice that `getPayload()` (not shown here &#8212; look at the `service.ts` source code to see it) copies the `message.id` field from the inbound request (which we'll ensure also has the canonical Nest message structure) to the outbound message.
 We haven't really discussed these `id` fields yet, but they'll become very important when we dive into the "client side" of our transporter starting in [Part 4](https://dev.to/nestjs/part-4-basic-client-component-298b-temp-slug-9977921?preview=21ec3d333fc6d9d92c11dcbd8430a5132e93390de84cb4804914aa143492e925e4299ca3eb7f376918c1ed77df56e29db2572e5d6f7ab235b3e5f2b9).

 #### Native Requestor App (customerApp)